automancy/automancy/README.md

 "Scripts" are called "functions" as the name is taken in-game by what would otherwise be called "recipes."

-- The weird terminology comes from the
+- The weird terminology comes from the fact that "recipes" doesn't make sense for machines.

-(When scripting support is here) write all tile logic within functions.
+#### Write all tile logic within functions

 If you can't feasibly do that, *implement more handling in source code, and then write the logic in functions.*